The Farewell: Is the Movie Inspired by Lulu Wang’s Life?

 When it comes to the older people in our families, we always wish for them to live a life free from worries or physical ailments and then quietly pass away when the time is right.
 However, thoughts, as good as they might be, don’t always materialize into reality.
 Most often, as we grow old, our bodies start festering all kinds of ailments and diseases.

 Rapper Awwkwafina stars in this film as Billi, and does a marvelous job with her character.
 Even in her personal space, Awkwafina is a fine blend of western values and eastern traditions, and this is exactly reflective of the mental space of her character in the film.
 The emotions that the film touches through are very real and something almost everyone can go through at some point in time.
-This is what begs the question: Is ‘The Farewell’ based on a true story?
+This begs the question: Is ‘The Farewell’ based on a true story?

-Lulu Wang has already impressed us with the two feature films she has made till date.
+Lulu Wang has already impressed us with the two feature films she has made to date.
 And it might come as a shock to many readers, but ‘The Farewell’ is completely based on a true story which is based on Wang’s life itself.
 Just as we see Billi suffering because her grandmother is not being told that she has been diagnosed with cancer, Wang was herself in the position a few years back.
-In an interview with ‘This American Life’, Wang shared this story for the first time way back in 2016.
+In an interview with ‘This American Life,’ Wang shared this story for the first time way back in 2016.
 If you want to listen to the story from the filmmaker herself, you can do so right here.

-It is never easy for someone to share the most intimate struggles of his or her own family, but to depict everything in a movie is a bold step which definitely deserves an applause.
-Having said that, the film is so rich and poignant with the subtlest of emotions because the filmmaker is going through those struggles herself.
+Those who have seen the film will know this fact already.
+Wang makes it clear about her inspiration in the post-credits when the film cuts to the real “Nai Nai”, Wang’s grandmother, who is still alive six years after she was diagnosed with cancer.
+It is never easy for someone to share the most intimate struggles of his or her own family, but depicting everything in a movie is a bold step that definitely deserves applause.
+Having said that, the film is rich and poignant with the subtlest of emotions because the filmmaker is going through those struggles herself.

 Read More: Movies Like The Farewell